Setting prices is an ongoing battle.

 That’s why you must show them what makes you different.

-A brand is the impression people have of your business.
+A brand is an impression people have of your business.
 It’s how they feel and what they think of you.
 It also helps them compare you to competitors.

 Whether or not you know it, your business is already making an impression on prospective customers.
 And that impression is moving them closer to you or pushing them away.